funakoshi2718/funakoshi-miner/README.md

 Funakoshi Equihash<144,5> Cuda Miner

 ```
+In release v3.8 performance of EuqiHash<144, 5> has been improved by 2%
 In release v3.7 performance of EuqiHash<144, 5> has been improved by 7%
 In release v3.6 performance of EuqiHash<144, 5> has been improved by 2%
 In release v3.5 performance of EuqiHash<144, 5> has been improved by 5%